ElinaFF/PICO/installation.md

 C:\Users\YOURNAME>dir
 ```

-Now type the command `mkdir medic_project` : mkdir stands for 'make directory' and medic_project will be the name of the folder.
+Now type the command `mkdir pico_project` : mkdir stands for 'make directory' and pico_project will be the name of the folder.
 It will be visible in your File explorer.
-Move inside that directory with `cd medic_project`.
+Move inside that directory with `cd pico_project`.

 ### Virtual environment
 Make sure a virtual environment manager is installed, we use venv which is normally included in Python.
 It is good practice to encapsulate each project in specific envs to prevent collisions of versions.